What is csskit?

 Philosophy

 The philosophy behind csskit is to be "CSS's missing toolchain".
 Like Rust, Go, or Deno, csskit provides almost everything you need without reaching into external ecosystems.
-Just as Rust uses cargo test
+Just as Rust uses cargo test and cargo fmt, csskit aims for similar simplicity.

 Compare this to JavaScript's fragmented ecosystem, where you might encounter Jest, Vitest, or Mocha for testing, combined with npm, Yarn, or pnpm package managers.
 This creates barriers when moving between projects and forces teams to spend time configuring tools instead of building.